mihanizator/developer-site/getting-started.md

 ### Project Parameters

-Parameters may be referred from both project- and client- configs.
-Sometimes keeping the data in the config may be awkward or insecure, or the same data may be required by more than one config.
-Parameters are created specifically to handle this situations.
-There are certain config values which may be replaces with parameters.
+Sometimes, keeping your data in the config might not be the best idea for security or other reasons.
+In some projects, more than one config might use the same data.
+To handle such situations, we introduced Parameters: you can replace specific config values with parameters and use them in both project- and client- configs.

 #### Example

-Here is the simple config which enforce github authorization.
+Here is the simple config that enforces GitHub authorization.
 ```yaml
 ---
 version: 1.0.0